double-great/alt-text/README.md

 ### Alt text contains unhelpful words

-Suggestion: `Alt text should not contain "graphic of, image of, photo of, photo:, photograph of, photographer:, picture of, screenshot of"`
+Suggestion: `Alt text should not contain "graphic of, image of, photo of, photo:, photograph of, photographer:, picture of, screen shot of, screenshot of"`

 Screen readers announce the presence of an image before reading the alt text.
 Adding “picture of” or “photo of” is redundant in this context.